ttnmapper/documentation/integration/tts-integration-v3.md

 * **E-mail address**: a valid email address.
 This email address will be used to associate all your data to you, and provides some guarantees on the quality of the data.

 Click on "Create TTN Mapper webhook".

+## Fix Base URL

+In the list of webhooks, click and open the newly added integration for TTN Mapper.
+Under Endpoint Settings, there is a Base URL.
+This value should read `https://integrations.ttnmapper.org/tts/v3`.
+If it's different, change it and then click save changes at the bottom of the page.

 ## Verify the integration is working correctly